 |USD instruments||Nominal Value|

 In April 2020 Lonza issued its inaugural Eurobond with a coupon of 1.625% in the European capital market.
 The net proceeds were used to refinance existing debt and general corporate purposes.
-The new bond with a volume of EUR 500 million has a maturity of 7 years.
-The notes have been offered under a standalone Prospectus and will be listed on the Luxembourg Stock Exchange in denominations of EUR 100,000 by EUR 1,000.
+The bond with a volume of EUR 500 million has a maturity of 7 years.
+The notes have been offered under a standalone Prospectus and have been listed on the Luxembourg Stock Exchange.

 German private placement (Schuldscheindarlehen)